Avaiga/taipy-getting-started-gui/step_03/ReadMe.md

 ## Multi-user - state

 Try to open a few clients with the same URL.
-You will see that every client is independent from each other; you can change *text* on a client, and *text* will not change in other clients.
+You will see that every client is independent of each other; you can change *text* on a client, and *text* will not change in other clients.
 This is due to the concept of **state**.

-The state holds the value of all the variables that are used in the user interface, for one specific connection.
+The state holds the value of all the variables used in the user interface for one specific connection.

-For example, at the beginning, `state.text = 'Original text'`.
+For example, in the beginning, `state.text = 'Original text'`.
 When *text* is modified by the input (through a given graphical client), this is, in fact, *state.text* that is modified, not *text* (the global Python variable).
-Therefore, if you open 2 different clients, *text* will have 2 state values (*state.text*), one for each client.
+Therefore, if you open two different clients, *text* will have two state values (*state.text*), one for each client.

 In the code below, this concept will be used to:

-- Notify the user when th' button is pressed;
+- Notify the user when the button is pressed;

-- Reset the input when the text equals to "Reset".
+- Reset the input when the text equals "Reset".

 ## How to connect two variables - the *[on_change()](https://docs.taipy.io/en/latest/manuals/gui/callbacks/)* function

-In *Taipy*, the `on_change()` function is a "special" function. **Taipy** will check if you created a function with this name and will use it.
+In *Taipy*, the `on_change()` function is a "special" function. **Taipy** will check if you created and will use a function with this name.
 Whenever the state of a variable is modified, the *callback* function is called with three parameters:

 - state (the state object containing all the variables);